Panda Express Logo

 Panda Express Logo History

 Since then, the network has been actively expanding.
-Its branches operate on city streets, airports, university campuses, stadiums, and military bases.
-That is, the Panda Express logo, which at the same time serves as an advertising sign, is familiar to millions of people.
+Its branches operate on city streets, at airports, on university campuses, at stadiums, and on military bases.
+That is, the Panda Express logo, which also serves as an advertising sign, is familiar to millions of people.
 It looks stylish because restaurant owners have considered the brand’s visual identity as important as a thoughtful menu.

-In addition, Panda Express recently had a competitor, Panda Libre, who served Mexican-Asian cuisine.
-Due to the similarity of names and the common mascot presented on the emblems, a Chinese restaurant chain filed a copyright infringement in 2020.
+In addition, Panda Express recently had a competitor, Panda Libre, which served Mexican-Asian cuisine.
+Due to the similarity of names and the common mascot presented on the emblems, a Chinese restaurant chain filed a copyright infringement suit in 2020.
 As a result, the business owner was forced to rename his catering outlet to Kung Pow Restaurant.
-Moreover, the Panda Express company itself uses a logo similar to the symbol of the public organization World Wide Fund for Nature, but this does not bother anyone.
+Moreover, the Panda Express company uses a logo similar to the World Wide Fund for Nature’s symbol, but this does not bother anyone.
 A standing panda is depicted here and there; only for the fast-food brand, it is directed to the left, and for WWF, it is directed to the right.

 What is Panda Express?